AccelByte/chat-filter-grpc-plugin-server-python/README.md

 1. Start the `dependency services` by following the `README.md` in the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository.

-   > :warning: **Make sure to start dependency services with mTLS disabled for now**: It is currently not supported by AccelByte Cloud but it will be enabled later on to improve security.
+   > :warning: **Make sure to start dependency services with mTLS disabled for now**: It is currently not supported by AccelByte Gaming Services but it will be enabled later on to improve security.
 If it is enabled, the gRPC client calls without mTLS will be rejected by Envoy proxy.

 2. Start this `gRPC server` sample app.